How to Start Homeschooling in Oklahoma

 Financial Resources

-While there are no financial resources currently available, new legislation passed in May 2023 for the Oklahoma Parental Choice Tax Credit Program.
+While there are no financial resources currently available, legislation passed in May 2023 for the Oklahoma Parental Choice Tax Credit Program.
 This program will allow homeschool families to receive up to $1,000 per child in income tax credit for educational expenses.

 The program will go into effect beginning tax year 2024.
 You’ll need to provide receipts of your qualifying expenses to prove eligibility.
 Keep in mind that the state can conduct an audit for the credit claim at any time.